Gedoxa/specs/specs/protocol/derivation.md

 If the safe and unsafe L2 heads are identical (whether because of failed consolidation or not), we send the L2 payload attributes to the execution engine to be constructed into a proper L2 block.
 This L2 block will then become both the new L2 safe and unsafe head.

-If a payload attributes created from a batch cannot be inserted into the chain because of a validation error (i.e. there was an invalid transaction or state transition in the block) the batch should be dropped & the safe head should not be advanced.
-The engine queue will attempt to use the next batch for that timestamp from the batch queue.
-If no valid batch is found, the rollup node will create a deposit only batch which should always pass validation because deposits are always valid.

 Interaction with the execution engine via the execution engine API is detailed in the [Communication with the Execution Engine][exec-engine-comm] section.